 - UO Researchers who are early-career will be privileged in the case that more requests are made than can be fully-funded. (e.g. Students, Pre-promotion/tenure TTF and NTTF, etc.) This includes early-career co-authors, but especially applies to early career authors who are the first/primary author of an article.

-- Articles must be accepted for publication in a qualifying publication before applying for the OA-APC Funds
+- Articles and Books must be accepted for publication in a qualifying publication before applying for the OA-APC Funds

 - Journals must provide free, immediate, online access to the full text of research articles upon publication without restrictions